-The Assessment Report concludes that use of pullulanase produced by B. subtilis containing the gene for pullulanase isolated from B. acidopullulyticus, as a processing aid, is technologically justified and does not pose a public health and safety risk.
+The Assessment Report concluded that use of pullulanase produced by B. subtilis containing the gene for pullulanase isolated from B. acidopullulyticus, as a processing aid, is technologically justified and does not pose a public health and safety risk.

-Therefore the preferred option, based on the available scientific information, is to prepare a draft variation to the Code giving permission for the use of pullulanase from B. subtilis containing the gene for pullulanase isolated from B. acidopullulyticus as a processing aid in Australia and New Zealand.
+An amendment to the Code giving permission for the use of pullulanase from B. subtilis containing the gene for pullulanase isolated from B. acidopullulyticus as a processing aid in Australia and New Zealand is recommended on the basis of the available scientific information.